ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

         <dt class="dt dlterm">Standard FW</dt>
         <dd class="dd">This bundle includes Stateful Packet Inspection, VLAN Protection and Advanced Logging, Ingress and Egress Firewall Rules, SSL/IPSec VPN Termination, and 24 x 7 support.</dd>
         <dt class="dt dlterm">Standard FW + UTM</dt>
-        <dd class="dd">This bundle includes all standard firewall services in addition to the Advanced Malware Protection (AMP) service (including Antivirus, Botnet IP/Domain Service, Mobile Malware Security, FortiSandbox Cloud, Virus Outbreak Protection Service, and Content Disarm & Reconstruct), as well as the Web Filtering, IPS, Antispam, Application Control, and FortiCare services.</dd>
+        <dd class="dd">This bundle includes all standard firewall services in addition to the Advanced Malware Protection (AMP) service.
+It includes Antivirus, Botnet IP/Domain Service, Mobile Malware Security, FortiSandbox Cloud, Virus Outbreak Protection Service, and Content Disarm & Reconstruct.
+It also includes the Web Filtering, IPS, Antispam, Application Control, and FortiCare services.</dd>
         <dt class="dt dlterm">Standard FW + Enterprise</dt>
-        <dd class="dd">This bundle includes all standard firewall and UTM services in addition to the following services:<ul><li>Cloud Access Security Broker (CASB): This service provides visibility, compliance, data security, and threat protection for cloud-based services.</li><li>Industrial Security: This service provides signatures for common ICS/SCADA protocols.</li><li>Security Rating: This service provides audit capabilities to identify critical vulnerabilities and configuration weaknesses and implement best practice recommendations.</li></ul></dd>
+        <dd class="dd">This bundle includes all standard firewall and UTM services in addition to the following services:<ul><li>Cloud Access Security Broker (CASB) - This service provides visibility, compliance, data security, and threat protection for cloud-based services.</li><li>Industrial Security - This service provides signatures for common ICS/SCADA protocols.</li><li>Security Rating - This service provides audit capabilities to identify critical vulnerabilities and configuration weaknesses and implement best practice recommendations.</li></ul></dd>
 </dl>

 In 3Q 2018, Fortinet added three new services (CASB, Industrial Security, and Security Rating) to their Enterprise bundle.
 These services are available on FortiGate 6.0 only.
 {:note}

-You cannot change the license model after service installation.
+You can't change the license model after service installation.
 To change the license model, you must remove the existing service and reinstall the service by selecting a different license option.
 {:important}

 ### Related links